Priyanka7797/Jenkins-Zero-To-Hero/Interview_Questions.md

    1. Click on the "Manage Jenkins" link in the left-side menu.
    2. Click on the "Manage Plugins" link.

-Q: What is JNLP and why is it used in Jenkins ?
+Q: What is JNLP and why is it used in Jenkins ?(mechanism of how nodes and master talk each other)

 A: In Jenkins, JNLP is used to allow agents (also known as "slave nodes") to be launched and managed remotely by the Jenkins master instance.
 This allows Jenkins to distribute build tasks to multiple agents, providing scalability and improving performance.